Course Number and Title: HRI 219 Innkeepers’ Law

 - Describe the hotel’s liability with regard to unclaimed property.

 - Explain the theory of bailment.

 - Describe the common law doctrine of infra hospitium.

 - Discuss safekeeping facilities and how they relate to a hotel’s liability in compliance with statutory limits.

-- Explain laws that may affect hotel operation, including licensing, fire safety, laws related to food service and alcoholic beverages, warranties, copyright, antitrust laws, and the Patriot Act.
+- Explain laws that may affect hotel operation, including fire safety, laws related to food service and alcoholic beverages, warranties, copyright, and antitrust laws.